garrett-sutton/garrett-sutton.github.io/_posts/2024-3-21-sabbatical-transportation-lodging.md

 La Colmiane is the penultimate climb of the day.
 We'll likely hang out around our place until the race comes through and make our way back to Nice after the stage.
+We have a hotel booked in Nice for Saturday and
+Sunday nights.
+It's
-We have a hotel booked in Nice for Saturday night.
-It's still up in the air on whether we'll return the rental car or keep it and find public parking for it on Saturday and Sunday night.
-Our hotel for Saturday and Sunday night doesn't have any parking.
+still up in the air on whether we'll return the rental car or keep it and find public parking for it on Saturday and Sunday night.
+Our hotel in Nice doesn't have any parking.

 For Sunday in Nice, we should be able to go to mass close to our hotel and then take an easy walk to